Andrew Mountbatten-Windsor officially renounced his royal titles, including the Duke of York on October 24, 2025, UK time.

 What titles has Prince Andrew given up?

-As per the Prince Andrew’s statement, he has given up his title of Duke of York.
+As per the Andrew’s statement, he has given up his title of Duke of York.
 This effectively means that Sarah Ferguson will also no longer been known as the Duchess of York.

 In addition, he has given up his knighthoods.

-Prior to this announcement, Prince Andrew held a Knight Grand Cross of the Royal Victorian Order (GCVO).
+Prior to this announcement, Andrew held a Knight Grand Cross of the Royal Victorian Order (GCVO).
 He also held a membership of the Order of the Garter.
 The Order of the Garter is the most senior and the oldest British Order of Chivalry.

 Is Prince Andrew still a royal?